 Dudek went 3-for-3, Dillon was 3-for-4 and Krol added a pair of hits, including a double, as the Titans collected a season-high 13 hits against Gustavus Adolphus College.
 Dudek, Krol and Acacia Tupa each drove in two runs.

-UW-Oshkosh provided Smaney all the run support she needed when Krol plated Tupa with a one-out double in the top of the first inning.
+UW-Oshkosh provided Smaney all the run support she needed when Krol scored Tupa with a one-out double in the top of the first inning.

 The Titans' four-run second inning featured run-scoring singles from Tupa, Krol and Dudek before Amanda McIlhany drew a walk with two outs and the bases loaded to extend the lead to 5-0.

 After Smaney pitched around a walk in both the third and fourth innings, Gustavus Adolphus College (1-3) got its lone hit on an infield single by Marissa Marsolek to lead off the fifth frame.
-Smaney then preserved her 0.00 earned run average by inducing a pair of popups and registering a strikeout against the next three batters.
+Smaney then induced a pair of popups and registering a strikeout against the next three batters.

 Gustavus Adolphus College starting pitcher Ashley Neuenfeldt was charged with the loss after yielding eight runs (five earned) on 11 hits and two walks in 3.1 innings.